appslingr/react-lite-rails/README.md

 - `#initialize(options={})`, which accepts the hash from `config.react.server_renderer_options`
 - `#render(component_name, props, prerender_options)` to return a string of HTML

-`react-rails` provides two renderer classes: `React::ServerRendering::ExecJSRenderer` and `React::ServerRendering::SprocketsRenderer`.
+`react-rails` provides two renderer classes: `ReactLite::ServerRendering::ExecJSRenderer` and `ReactLite::ServerRendering::SprocketsRenderer`.

 `ExecJSRenderer` offers two other points for extension: